4 Key Elements That Help Preschoolers Connect With Learning

 Once the children are comfortable with the alphabet shapes and sounds, our SnapWords® Numbers, Colors, Days, Months, & Seasons Teaching Cards.
 The Numbers and Colors set contains the numbers 1-10 and 13 color words.
 Colors included: black, blue, brown, gold, gray, green, orange, pink, purple, red, silver, white, and yellow.

-SnapWords®Nouns 1 Teaching Cards are perfect ways to introduce young children to basic sight words, while keeping with the laid-back, fun approach that was started with Alphabet Tales.
-Nouns1 List includes 59 nouns commonly used across the curriculum.
-These concrete words are perfect for beginning readers and may be combined with sight words from other lists for sentence-building.
+SnapWords® List Preschool are perfect to introduce young children to basic sight words, while keeping with the laid-back, fun approach that was started with Alphabet Tales.
+The Preschool List includes 59 words.
+These concrete words are perfect for beginning readers.

 For the first exposure to numbers–what they look like, what they are called, and how many they represent–reach for I Can Sing from 1 to 10 and sing your way through the book with your tot.
 She’ll learn without knowing it!
 (The song is set to the tune of Baa, Baa, Black Sheep.)
 I Can Count from 1 to 20 is a fun and easy way for very young children to learn to recognize numbers and their names, using engaging rhymes and visuals.